Listener Aggregates

 #[NestedSetAggregateListener(column: 'weighted_avg', listener: WeightedPowerListener::class, operation: AggregateFunction::Avg)]

-class Monster extends Model implements HasNestedSet { use NodeTrait; }
+class Monster extends Model implements MaintainsTreeAggregates { use NodeTrait; }

 The companion columns are conventionally suffixed __sum and __count on the AVG column name.
-You declare them in the migration alongside the display column:
+You declare them in the migration alongside the display column.
+The __sum companion's storage type must accept the same value range your listener returnsnestedSetAggregate() defaults to a bigint, which silently truncates float contributions.
+Match the migration to the listener:

 // Display column — nullable, fractional.
 Use decimal for fixed-precision